The Lord is at hand: come, let us adore him.

 The last antiphon celebrated the descent of Jesus from the family of David; today’s antiphon, the middle of the sequence of seven great ‘O Antiphons’ at Vespers, does not recall his descent but looks forward to his royal power, of which David’s was only a shadow and prefiguration.

 Here is the prophecy spoken by Isaiah: “He shall be a father to the inhabitants of Jerusalem and to the House of Judah.
 I place the key of the House of David on his shoulder; should he open, no one shall close, should he close, no one shall open.
 I drive him like a peg into a firm place; he will become a throne of glory for his father’s house.”
 The prophecy was made not about a king but about a mere Master of the Palace, Eliakim, whose family eventually sank into obscurity.
 But like so many Old Testament prophecies, this one receives a new lease of life as it is illuminated by the light of the rising Sun.

 |Other saints: Blessed Scubilion (1797 - 1867)|

 Born in France in 1797, Jean-Bernard Rousseau felt the call to share his faith and his knowledge with others.
-He joined the Brothers of Christian Instruction (the de la Salle brothers) and was given the name Scubilion.
+He joined the Brothers of the Christian Schools (the de la Salle Brothers) and was given the name Scubilion.
 In 1833 he was sent to the Isle of Réunion, where he remained until his death in 1867.
 In Réunion he was named “the catechist of the slaves” on account of his ministry among them.
 His memorial is celebrated today, the anniversary of the abolition of slavery on the island.